nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ```
 This component is responsible for displaying the user information and remember it is being rendered from the Users component.

+* **Material icons Imports** We are bringing in our Icons from material icons we installed earlier on
+* **Dynamic Styling** If you were wondering how you can do dynamic styling this is one of the way you can do it.
+Here we are styling the main div component in the render method.
+The style prop is calling the
 Tasks

 Update PropTypes as we go